 A typical test consists of a simple Petri dish that contains a nutrient in the bottom.
 To use it, remove the top of the Petri dish, and wait.
 After four to eight hours, if there is mold in your house, you will be able to see tiny “spores” or “colonies” in the plate that have begun to grow on account of the nutrient.
 The test kit comes with an identifier booklet, allowing you to identify which type of spore corresponds with each type of mold.
 Remember that if you count 0-4 distinct types of mold, and feel no sinus infection symptoms, this is okay.
 However, if you do experience symptoms associated with a mold allergy, you should make sure that your indoor mold levels are at a 0-2 level.

 You can pick up a mold detection kit either online, or at your local hardware store.
-Mold detection kits are also available for air sampling and moisture, which can be found at your local hardware store.
+Mold detection kits are also available for air sampling and moisture.
 For those who prefer to leave the mold to the experts, a quick Google search for mold control companies will turn up the professionals located in your area.

 How can I prevent the onset of sinus infections caused by mold?